Nora’s Policy Priorities

 Climate and Environmental Justice

-My focus as County Supervisor is to reduce air pollution impacting lower-income neighborhoods.
+As County Supervisor I will hold the federal government accountable and bring county resources to build the necessary infrastructure that is needed to protect our coastal cities from the millions of gallons of untreated sewage coming across our border.
+My focus will be to reduce air pollution impacting lower-income neighborhoods.
 We need to enforce the regulations we have without making exceptions that hurt our seniors and children.
 We need to invest in public transportation that is accessible, affordable, and reliable.
 In addition, we must have an aggressive Climate Action Plan that focuses on climate justice, accountability, and setting measurable guidelines to help meet regional goals.
 I want to lead the way and ensure that our county signs onto the Community Choice Energy joint power agreement.
 Our residents deserve to have choices to affordable, clean, and green energy that will bring jobs to our region.

 Keeping Communities Safe

 Every community across District 1 needs equitable resources and tools to ensure they feel safe.
 We need to expand positive community policing and address growing forms of crime such as elder abuse and cyberbullying of our kids.
 We need to tackle the inequities in our criminal justice system by reforming laws that disproportionately affect low-income families and people of color.
 We must promote restorative justice reforms that ensure fairness, safety, and healthy communities.